CASA believes that

 every child who has experienced abuse or neglect deserves to have a dedicated

-advocate speaking up for the best interest of the child and family in court, at
+advocate speaking up for the best interest of the child in court, at

 school and in our community.
 CASA volunteers advocate for the best interest of